blaquee/memdump/README.md

 memdump
 =======

 memdump allows you to dump processes memory at any given time and view its contents.
 Most programs store critical information in memory that may lead to security breaches.
-This is just a PoC.
+This memory dumper searches for the heap locations of a given PID and dumps the data to a file.